 - grain-free – we’re using coconut flour + tapioca flour

-- loaded with fresh berries – blueberries + strawberries are the perfect fruit combination to keep it extra festive.
+- fresh berries – blueberries + strawberries are the perfect fruit combination to decorate and design the American flag.

 - fresh green caps

 - powdery look

 Also remember that neither strawberries nor blueberries ripen after harvest, and they’ll last longer if kept in the refrigerator.